thevangelist/tie/README.md

 * Letters `a, å, ä and y` had some artefacts, so I removed them
 * Spacing (still pretty much WIP)
+* Semicolon spacing is taken from colon
+* Colon spacing is taken from from period
+* ! spacing is from capital I
+* ? spacing is from capital S

 ## Existing problems and issues (TODO)

-* Artefacts from the originals
+* Artefacts from the originals should be removed and fixed
-* Spacing and kerning is guesswork
+* Kerning is not done (feel free to contribute, the information exists is [on page 293->](https://julkaisut.liikennevirasto.fi/thohje/pdf/liikennemerkkipiirustukset_osa2_19092013.pdf))
 * Some curves aren't curves - they have angular shapes

-### _TLDR: *Not very well suitable for the traffic sign system at all*_
+* Missing: Cyrillics and their spacing, [from page 298->](https://julkaisut.liikennevirasto.fi/thohje/pdf/liikennemerkkipiirustukset_osa2_19092013.pdf)

 ## Major improvement ideas - How to make Tie actually work for traffic signs

 * Design is not pretty by the standards of modern typography
-* Design doesn't work well for traffic signs, as the glyphs become interchangeable when seen from a distance.
+* Design doesn't work well for traffic signs, as the glyphs become interchangeable when seen from a distance
 * Missing a LOT of glyphs
 * `parenleft`, and `parenright` seem like they are originally from another typeface (should have a thicker stroke)
 * Human visual perception should be compensated with adding an overshoot (=placed below the baseline) to letters such as the letter `o`.
 * Add support to more glyphs
-* Add arrows and other signs used in the Finnish traffic signs to the typeface itself
+* Add arrows and other signs used in the Finnish traffic signs to the typeface itself *as ligatures*, so they can be used whilst using the typeface itself

+### _TLDR: *Not very well suitable for the traffic sign system at all*_

 ### Potential benchmarks (Some european wayfinding typefaces)

 * Tratex